opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/obs_bucket.md

   A bucket must be named according to the globally applied DNS naming regulations as follows:
   * The name must be globally unique in OBS.
   * The name must contain 3 to 63 characters.
 Only lowercase letters, digits, hyphens (-), and periods (.) are allowed.
   * The name cannot start or end with a period (.) or hyphen (-), and cannot contain two consecutive periods (.) or contain a period (.) and a hyphen (-) adjacent to each other.
   * The name cannot be an IP address.
   * If the name contains any periods (.), a security certificate verification message may appear when you access the bucket or its objects by entering a domain name.

 * `storage_class` - (Optional) Specifies the storage class of the bucket.
 OBS provides three storage classes:
   `STANDARD`, `WARM` (Infrequent Access) and `COLD` (Archive).
 Defaults to `STANDARD`.

 * `acl` - (Optional) Specifies the ACL policy for a bucket.
-The predefined common policies are as follows: "private", "public-read", "public-read-write" and "log-delivery-write".
+The predefined common policies are as follows:
+  `private`, `public-read`, `public-read-write` and `log-delivery-write`.
 Defaults to `private`.

 * `tags` - (Optional) A mapping of tags to assign to the bucket.
 Each tag is represented by one key-value pair.

-* `versioning` - (Optional) Whether enable versioning.
+* `enabled` - (Optional) Enable versioning.
 Once you version-enable a bucket, it can never return to an unversioned state.
 You can, however, suspend versioning on that bucket.
+If omitted, during bucket creation it will be in `Disabled` state.

 * `logging` - (Optional) A settings of bucket logging (documented below).